-At nearly two dozen sno-parks (designated winter-recreation parking areas) around Oregon’s iconic peak, winter transforms alpine lakes, rivers and passes into new worlds ripe for exploration.
+At nearly two dozen sno-parks (designated winter-recreation parking areas) around Oregon’s iconic peak, winter transforms alpine lakes, rivers and passes into powdery slopes ripe for playtime.
 These are seasonal recreation paradises for snowshoers, sledders, cross-country skiers, mushers and snowmobilers as temperatures drop.

 Here’s an insider’s look at everything you need to know about the sno-parks in the Mt.
 Hood National Forest, with expert tips from Mary Ellen Fitzgerald, who has been working with the U.S. Forest Service for 30 years.

 When to go: Most sno-parks around Mt.
 Hood tend to hit their prime in mid-winter, but snowy conditions can be hard to predict, so keep an eye on the forecast.
 To get a live look before setting out, check out the weather cameras at TripCheck.com, a resource you should also consult for the latest updates on seasonal road closures and conditions.